The Assessment Process

 Once you've registered and met the food hygiene requirements, you'll be sent a healthyliving award starter pack.

 The starter pack will include materials to help you market the healthyliving award and inform your customers that you are committed to achieving the award.
-It will also include the important guidance for applicants folder, which will detail everything you need to know to achieve the award, including ‘What do I need to do?’ and ‘Practical advice and support’ booklets which fully explain what you need to do, as well as the self-assessment workbook.
+It will also include the important guidance pack for applicants, which includes everything you need to know to achieve the award, including ‘What do I need to do?’ and ‘Practical advice and support’ booklets which fully explain what you need to do, as well as the self-assessment workbook.